stratum/stratum-helm-charts/README.md

-# Stratum Helm Charts
-Please refer to the README in each subfolder for details
+Paasadsadaaaaaaalease refer to the README in each subfolder for details